hkzlab/MiniPerformerPlus/README.md

 You will be responsible of checking the correct construction and functionality of your board.
 By using this project You will agree that I cannot be held responsible if it will destroy any of your devices, damage your computer, burn down your house or whatever.

-This board is still a work-in-progress, but I've decided to release it for other people to experiment as the prototypes seems to work fine.

 ## Introduction

 This board is a remix of the [Micromac Performer](https://github.com/TheRealBolle/Performer-SE-PL-CL) reversed by Bolle,